Social Anxiety Treatment in London and Online

 What are the Symptoms and Triggers of Social Anxiety Disorder?

 For those with social anxiety, situations that commonly trigger high levels of anxiety include:

-Speaking over the telephone, particularly when they feel they are being overheard by others
+- Speaking over the telephone, particularly when they feel others are overhearing them

 Thoughts and Feelings